Do you want to know how to get rid of hip dips?

 - From here, posteriorly tilt your pelvis so that your lower back is completely flat against the floor.

-- Next, squeeze your glutes hard so that your hips extend.
+- Next, squeeze your buttocks hard so that your hips extend.

 - Don’t extend too far – you don’t want your lower back to arch.

 - Hold the top position for 3-5 seconds, and then slowly release.

 - To make this exercise challenging, you can do one leg at a time and/or elevate your feet on a chair.